-Honors Certificates.
 The First Year Honors Certificate recognizes those who live in Honors housing and complete the first year of University work with a cumulative index of 3.00 or higher and at least 15 Honors credits (including a Colloquium).
 The Advanced Honors Certificate recognizes those who earn at least 21 Honors credits beginning with the sophomore year, have a cumulative index of 3.00 or higher, and participate in an intensive Honors advising process.
-There are also Honors Foreign Language Certificates available to students in certain majors.
-Receipt of an Honors Certificate is recorded on the student's permanent transcript.
+There are also Honors Foreign Language Certificates available to students in majors other than Foreign Languages and Literatures, and International Honors Certificates for majors in Foreign Languages and Literatures, Political Science, or International Relations.